 Have you ever wanted to use the same point symbol for a layer but have the color and appearance of the symbol change for specific data values? or maybe you wanted to use a symbol but the current color did not work well with the map you were authoring.
-The latest update to Map Viewer Beta brings more symbols that are sharper and cleaner.
+The latest update to Map Viewer brings more symbols that are sharper and cleaner.
 You also have more styling control and can use your own symbol galleries!

 Where are these new symbols?

-The Classic Symbols were included in the initial release of Map Viewer Beta.
+The Classic Symbols were included in the initial release of New Map Viewer.
 All of the symbol sets except for the basic shapes are picture marker symbols which means they use an image to define the appearance of the marker.
 This means the size can be adjusted only with Simple style and cannot be used for other smart mapping styles like Types or Counts and Amounts (color).
 Scaling these symbols can lead to distortion as the pixels.

-The Beta Symbols are the latest symbol sets we have added to Map Viewer Beta.
+The Vector Symbols are the latest symbol sets we have added to New Map Viewer.
 The Esri provided symbols are Scalable Vector Graphics (SVG), which is a vector image format for 2D graphics.
 A benefit to using SVG images is that the integrity of shapes is preserved in scaling which makes for a cleaner, better looking map.
 You can use these symbols for all point styles which you will see in some examples below.
 Another important note on these new symbols is how they were published.
 These symbols are coming from 2D web styles which were published from ArcGIS Pro 2.6.
-This means you can also publish your own web styles for use in the Map Viewer Beta and use them alongside the Esri provided ones.
+This means you can also publish your own web styles for use in the Map Viewer and use them alongside the Esri provided ones.
 I will cover the publishing of web styles in a future blog post.

-Now that we have covered the basics of the symbols available in the Map Viewer Beta let’s look at these symbols in action.
+Now that we have covered the basics of the symbols available in the Map Viewer let’s look at these symbols in action.

-Using the Beta Symbols
+Using the Vector Symbols

 The first example uses the POI style with the house symbol with the Color and Size style to look at housing variables.
 You can see the symbols are size differently and even the larger symbols have a clean, sharp outline that doesn’t distort as the points get larger.
 As the slider on the ramp moves you can also see the fill on the house adjusts in real time.
 The outlines of these symbols can also be independently colored and have their width or transparency adjusted.